-The Department of Psychology offers two four-year curricula leading to the Bachelor of Arts in General Psychology and the Bachelor of Science degree in Counseling Psychology.
+The Department of Psychology and Counseling offers two four-year curricula leading to the Bachelor of Arts in General Psychology and the Bachelor of Science degree in Counseling Psychology.
 The department also offers two Master of Arts degree programs.
 One M.A.
-(39 Hr) degree in Professional Counseling Psychology and the other M.A.
-(60 Hr) degree is offered in Clinical Mental Health Counseling.
+(39 hours) degree in Professional Counseling Psychology and the other M.A.
+(60 hours) degree is offered in Clinical Mental Health Counseling.
 Both degree programs are offered through the School of Graduate and Professional Studies at WAU.
 Each course is built on the basic philosophy that the “true principles of psychology are found in the Holy Scriptures (1MCP 10.1).”

 Psychology (BA), Counseling Psychology (BS)